 Alexandre Astier (born 16 June 1974 in Lyon) is a French actor, humorist, writer, director, voice actor and musician.

-He's best known for creating the King Arthur parody series Kaamelott, and for playing the main role in it.
-He is also directing a theatrical film based on the series that has been Saved from Development Hell, due to release in 2020.
+He's best known for creating the Arthurian Legend parody series Kaamelott, and for playing the main role in it.
+He is also directing a theatrical film based on the series that has been Saved from Development Hell, due to release in 2021.

 Tropes from his works: